 Now, for the rainbow peekaboo?
 The Utah-based colorist says, “I took vertical sections from the occipital bone and colored them with a semi-permanent dye.”

-Anthony recommends blonde peekaboo hair to anyone looking to add some subtle dimension and playfulness to their look.
+Blonde peekaboo hair is for anyone looking to add some subtle dimension and playfulness to their look.
 Due to the hidden root (hence the name peek-a-boo), it’s an extremely low-maintenance service for those ladies that don’t visit the salon on a regular basis.

 The color is a violet red with a mixture of copper peekaboos, which are the chunky highlights.
 Made by hairstylist Cassandra Jimenez of California, she says “I love the boldness that the copper peekaboos have against the deep caramel red hair color.”